ife0042/ec2-instance-manager/README.md

 ### Access the application
 The web application should now be available at `http://<public-ip>`.
-To control another EC2 instance, enter the instance_id of the target EC2 machine and click on the "Start" or "Stop" button.
-Watch the log and the status bar change to reflect the curretn status of the target EC2 instance.
+To control another EC2 instance, Expand the "Add New Configuration" section and enter the instance_id of the target EC2 machine and click on the "Start" or "Stop" button.
+Watch the log and the status bar change to reflect the current status of the target EC2 instance.

+Alternatively, if the instance_id is saved in an S3 object, you can provide the bucket name and the object key and the content will be automatically fetched - this assumes the S3 bucket is in the same AWS account as the EC2 instance.

 ## License